 The biggest question about Tokyo Disneyland is its language barrier.
 Once you start your planning, questions start popping up in your head and cause you anxiety.
 “Wait, am I able to visit and enjoy the Parks without knowing Japanese?
 How difficult is it?
 How’s the language barrier?”
 Those are excellent questions and are anxiety-inducing.
 I’ll help ease some of that anxiety.

 The short answer is, yes and depends.
-I know that’s not ideal answers but I’ll go more in-depth to help make things clear.
+I know that’s not an ideal answer but I’ll go more in-depth to help make things clear.
 For the most part, you’ll have with the language barrier and knowing zero Japanese, but there are few things to be mindful of with the language barrier.
 Let’s go over those things, so you’re well-prepared when you visit.

 Travelling to Japan Without Japanese

 Before talking about Tokyo Disney Resort, I want to quickly talk about travelling through Japan without knowing Japanese.
 In general, you’ll be fine without knowing Japanese as you navigate the country.
 Locals are extremely friendly and customer-oriented, this means most Japanese go to great lengths to help, even with a language barrier.

 With the increase in tourism over the years, a lot of the tourist areas have ample English signage and information readily available.
 A lot of tourist attractions have fluent or even native English speakers (not always the case, however).
 Even the trains within the major cities (including the bullet train) have English signage and announcements.

 Once you leave the city centers, it’s hit-or-miss if there’s any English around, so be aware of that.
 As a rule of thumb, knowing a few basic phrases and having a pocketbook with Japanese phrases is helpful.
 With that said, a lot of locals will do their best to speak English with you, if they know any.